Tonight with Vincent Browne: History

 Frequently absent with illness and exhaustion brought on by a tour of the nation with The People's Debate, (and substituted by such names as Ivan Yates and Matt Cooper), on 3 May 2016 Browne returned to the chair after a break that overlapped with the 2016 general election.
 Listening to Damien English speak well of his party, Fine Gael, on their stance over water, Browne declared "fucking amazing" that "the fella who made a real cock-up" (former environment minister Phil Hogan) had been promoted to the European Commission.
 Browne immediately explained his indiscretion as follows: "I'm sorry, I've been off for a few weeks".
 Media hailed it as a moment of "Classic Vincent!".

-Brown presented his last show on the 27 July 2017, when Leo Varadkar (who had recently become Taoiseach) was a guest.
+Brown presented his last show on the 27 July 2017, when Leo Varadkar (who had recently become Taoiseach for the first time) was a guest.

 Contributors

-While politicians often feature, other contributors have included:
+While politicians often featured, other contributors included: